emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 1 action\
 You jump back and fire a quick shot that catches your opponent off guard.
 You move up to your speed without provoking reaction and then make a ranged Strike weapon.
 Your target is flat-footed against the attack and you gain a +5 circumstance bonus to the damage.

+At 7th level and 15th level, the Circumstance bonus to damage increases by 3.

 You can use this Flourish once per day.

 ### Piercing Shot
 Ranged\
 1 action\
 You make a powerful shot that pierces everything it hits.
 Each creature and object in a 40m line must make a Dexterity saving throw or take 3d10 + your Dexterity modifier Piercing damage.
 An solid object in the path that isn't reduced to 0 hp stops the shot.

+At 7th level and 15th level, the damage increases by 2d10.

 You can use this Flourish once per day.